 Career Edge: Teens Taking Charge of Their Future!
 A Workforce Readiness Program

-The Career Edge: Teens Taking Charge of Their Future! is a workforce readiness program for high school students focused on skill development for workplace and job success.
+The Career Edge: Teens Taking Charge of Their Future!
+A workforce readiness program for high school students focused on skill development for workplace and job success.
 Career Edge helps high school students prepare to get their first "paying" job while working toward their dream job or career.
 Career Edge provides information and training on interview skills, résumé development, filling out applications, finding job leads and selecting appropriate clothing for the workplace.
 In addition, many "soft skills" needed in the workplace such as decision-making, teamwork, problem-solving and leadership are integrated throughout the program.

 Churchill County Community Readiness Network